brannone/PLS-900/README.md

  3) topicdata.rda <- A dataset of the terms in each topic, identified by topic with a variable 1-10, one for each topic.

  The code files for the final project in this repo are
- 1) twitter data setup.Rda <- code for pulling tweets from twitter and putting them into a workable form.
+ 1) twitter data setup.R <- code for pulling tweets from twitter and putting them into a workable form.
- 2) 'LDA CODE FINISH'.Rda <- code for running the LDA for each Senator and storing the results as well as creating the wordcloud used in the poster
+ 2) LDA CODE FINISH.R <- code for running the LDA for each Senator and storing the results as well as creating the wordcloud used in the poster

-All .rmd files have detailed comments explaining each step and our justifications for them.
+All .R files have detailed comments explaining each step and our justifications for them.